#{ServerName}

 As always, remember to be fully prepared when out walking in the Lake District.
 Ensure you have appropriate clothing and footwear, and always carry a map, compass and torch (just in case).
 This is even more important during the winter when temperatures can easily drop below freezing and the days are shorter.

-Once you’re all packed up and prepared, enjoy our pick of the best winter walks in the Lake District!
+Once you’re all packed up and prepared, enjoy our pick of the best winter walks in the Lake District and browse our range of holiday cottages to find your perfect place to stay.

 Catbells